Free Shipping

 The Burner

-All fire pit burners and domestic gas appliances have a BTU rating, which tells us how much gas per hour the unit needs to perform optimally.
+All gas fire pit burners, like other domestic gas appliances, have a BTU rating which tells us how much gas per hour the unit needs to perform optimally.

-In the case of fire pit burners, insufficient gas supply can result in small flames to possibly virtually no flame at all, not a great result for all your hard work and investment.
+As we have already seen, insufficient gas supply can result in small flames to possibly virtually no flame, not a great result for all your hard work and investment.

-If an existing fire pit is not producing the flame size you hoped for; you can use the concept described in this article to troubleshoot the issue:
+If your existing fire pit isn’t producing the flame size you hoped for, troubleshoot by:

 For more information, please refer to our article How To Successfully Build A Gas Fire Pit which delves deeper into the process discussed here.